-The purpose of this annex is to establish the policies and procedures that LSCS will use in the event of a hazardous material incident or chemical spill.
+The purpose of this annex is to establish the plans and procedures that LSCS will use in the event of a hazardous material incident or chemical spill.
 This Annex defines the roles, responsibilities, and organizational relationships of LSCS departments, external agencies, and private entities in responding to and recovering from a hazardous materials incident.
 The Annex provides guidance to protect the LSCS community and the environment from a hazardous materials incident.
-This annex also references responsibilities for radiological response, fire fighting, and search and rescue response as detailed in other Annexes.
+This annex also references responsibilities for radiological response, firefighting, and search and rescue response as detailed in other Annexes.

-• FEMA, Guide for All-Hazard Emergency Operations Planning (SLG-101).
+FEMA, Guide for All-Hazard Emergency Operations Planning (SLG-101).

 National Response Team, Hazardous Material Emergency Planning Guide (NRT-1).

-• Annex D, Radiological incidents, LSCS Basic Plan
+Annex D: Radiological incidents, LSCS Basic Plan

-• Annex F, Fire Fighting, LSCS Basic Plan
+Annex F: Fire Fighting, LSCS Basic Plan

-• Annex G, Law Enforcement, LSCS Basic Plan
+Annex G: Law Enforcement, LSCS Basic Plan

-• Annex H, Health & Medical Services, LSCS Basic Plan
+Annex H: Health & Medical Services, LSCS Basic Plan